Birmingham Wheels Park

 Birmingham Wheels Park (formerly Wheels Adventure Park) was a dedicated Wheeled-sports park with a short-track oval motor racing circuit, MSA approved kart circuit, drifting arenas, off-road rally stage and a purpose-built outdoor speed-skating arena.
 The site is in the Bordesley Green area of Birmingham, England.
-Formerly run by a Charitable Company Limited by Guarantee, and controlled by Birmingham City Council, it is now closed and planned for redevelopment.
+Formerly run by a Charitable Company Limited by Guarantee, and controlled by Birmingham City Council, it has now closed and been sold to Birmingham City Football Club.
+It is to be redeveloped into the site of their new 62000 capacity football stadium within a wider Birmingham Sports Quarter development.

 History

 The park was initially operated by the West Midlands Probation Service.

 When the Birmingham Brummies motorcycle speedway team were left without a home in late 1984, following the closure of the ole Perry Barr Stadium they sealed a deal to race at the Wheels Project for the 1985 season.
 Unfortunately due to various reasons the team only raced one more season at the venue in 1986, with the last home fixture was on 26 September 1986.

 The Stockcar racing arena is a 330 m oval, with spectator terracing surrounding two corners of the circuit along with the home stretch.
 Built with a cinder surface, after the Birmingham Brummies speedway team finished in 1986, the track was red with tarmac.